liubinetskyi/lab-6-TrackMySleep-coroutines/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

-In this codelab, working from this starter app, you will:
+This app:

-* Extend the TrackMySleepQuality app to collect, store, and display data in and from the database.
+* Extends the TrackMySleepQuality app to collect, store, and display data in and from the database.
-* Use coroutines to run long-running database operations in the background.
+* Uses coroutines to run long-running database operations in the background.
-* Use LiveData to trigger navigation and showing of a snackbar.
+* Uses LiveData to trigger navigation and showing of a snackbar.
-* Use LiveData to enable and disable buttons.
+* Uses LiveData to enable and disable buttons.

 Pre-requisites